Vulnerable Person Registry

 In the event of an emergency responding officers and other responding emergency service workers will have immediate access to this registry.
 This can help provide vital information in a timely manner and reduces the likelihood that critical information is not overlooked.

 *Please note that if you are completing the printable form, you will need to attach a recent photo of the individual being registered.
-Registration forms must be mailed or delivered to Barrie Police Headquarters: 29 Sperling Drive, Barrie ON, L4M 6K9
+Registration forms must be mailed or delivered to Barrie Police Headquarters: 110 Fairview Road, Barrie ON, L4n 8X8

 If I don't live in Barrie, can I still use the registry?

 To use the registry the vulnerable person must live in Barrie.
 If they do not live within Barrie, check with other surrounding police services to see if they have a similar registry.

 Will I need to quote the Report Number if I call the police?

 No, during high stress situations, there is no expectation that you remember the report number.
 However, you should indicate that the individual is listed on the vulnerable person registry.
 Barrie Police Service will be able to verify the report number using the vulnerable person’s name or address.

 Barrie Police Service personnel who require this information in the performance of their duties will have access to the information.
 There are strict regulations with respect to accessing and disseminating information.
 There is a Police Information Portal (P.I.P.) that is shared by all police agencies.
 The consent of the individual involved, or their parent/guardian, is required before any information is shared among police agencies.